infix

 Recipe: Working with SIMD Vectors

-Problem: You need to call a high-performance C function that uses SIMD vector types.
+Problem: You need to call a high-performance C function that uses architecture-specific SIMD vector types for parallel data processing.

 infix_forward_t* t = NULL;